lruslan/ansible-eos/docs/metaargs.rst

 Troubleshooting Arguments
 *************************

-This section provies an overview of the arguments available for trobleshooting tasks with EOS modules.
+This section provides an overview of the arguments available for troubleshooting tasks with EOS modules.

     * debug (booleans) - Enables additional output from the module
     * logging (booleans) - Enables or disables logging details to syslog